-§ 582.305 Housing quality standards; rent reasonableness.
+§582.305 Housing qua rent reasonableness. quality standards;

 (a) Housing quality standards.
-Housing assisted under this part must meet the applicable housing quality standards (HQS) under §982.401 of this title-except that §982.401(j) of this title does not apply and instead part 35, subparts A, B, K and R of this title apply-and, for SRO under §882.803(b) of this title.
+Housing assisted under this part must meet the applicable housing quality standards (HQS) under §982.401 of this title-except that §982.401(j) of this title does not apply and instead part 35, subparts A. B. K and R of this title apply-and, for SRO under §882.803(b) of this title. for SRO under §882.803(b) of this title.
 Before any assistance will be provided on behalf of a participant, the recipient, or another entity acting on behalf of the recipient (other than the owner of the housing), must physically inspect each unit to assure that the unit meets the HQS.
-Assistance will not be provided for units that fail to meet the HQS, unless the owner corrects any deficiencies within 30 days from the date of the lease agreement and the recipi-ent verifies that all deficiencies have been corrected.
+Assistance will not be provided for units that foil to meet the provided for units that fail to meet the HQS, unless the owner corrects any deficiencies within 30 days from the date of the lease agreement and the recipient verifies that all deficiencies have been corrected.
 Recipients must also inspect all units at least annually during the grant period to ensure that the units continue to meet the HQS

 (b) Rent reasonableness.
 HUD will only provide assistance for a unit for which the rent is reasonable.
 For TRA, PRA, and SRA, it is the responsibility of the recipient to determine whether the rent charged for the unit receiving rental assistance is reasonable in relation to rents being charged for comparable unassisted units, taking into account the location, size, type, quality, amenities, facilities, and management and maintenance of each unit, as well as not in excess of rents currently being charged by the same owner for comparable unassisted units.
-For SRO, rents are calculated in accordance with 24 CFR 882.805(g).
+For SRQ, rents are calculated in accordance with 24 CFR 882 805(g).